Community Connections Area of Emphasis

 Inappropriate and/or Insufficient Supports: Persons with disabilities often struggle in trying to independently establish and maintain connections within their communities, health care and schools.
 One cause of this struggle is the insufficient training of personnel within programs that support persons with disabilities.
 Limited training among professionals or paraprofessionals can directly affect the success of a person with a disability in their work, school or community environment.
 A further challenge involves the issue of funding availability, programs that don't directly match the needs of the individual and waiting lists.
 Many community programs are not equipped or prepared to support persons with disabilities.

 Accessibility: Lack of accessibility can be a significant challenge in connecting within one's community.
-Accessibility entails a broad range of concepts including transportation, architecture and the physical environment, communication and equal opportunities in employment, education and housing.
+Accessibility entails a broad range of concepts including transportation, architecture and the physical environment, communications and equal opportunities in employment, education and housing.
 These challenges can be minimized or eliminated through the use of assistive technology, creativity and universal design concepts that are designed specifically to increase independence and accessibility.
-"People with disabilities should have access to the same social, cultural and recreational activities enjoyed by all" (Americans with Disabilities Act, 1990).
+"Individuals with developmental disabilities need to have access to and use of recreation, leisure, and social opportunities in the most integrated settings, in order to enrich their participation in community life" (Americans with Disabilities Act, 2000).

 In order to address the Community Connections area of emphasis, the Waisman Center is currently involved in the following activities: